-Benefit Assistance: A program offered by PEIA that reduces the medical and prescription drug out-of-pocket costs for retirees with Medicare and at least 15 years of public service whose income is less than 250% of the Federal Poverty Level.
+Benefit Assistance: A program offered by PEIA that reduces the medical and prescription drug out-of-pocket costs for retirees with Medicare and at least 15 years of public service whose income is at or below 250% of the Federal Poverty Level.
 Retiree Premium and Benefit Assistance Program applications are mailed each Spring to retired employees.
+Members receiving benefit and/or premium assistance may not enroll in Humana/PEIA Plan 2.